kennytilton/MatrixJS/README.md

 # Matrix
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 Welcome to Matrix, a family of simple but expressive and efficient web development frameworks.
 Current variants exist for [Javascript](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) and [ClojureScript](https://github.com/kennytilton/MatrixJS/tree/master/cljs/matrix).
-Follow those links to classic TodoMVC implementations built with each (but renameded TodoFRP for *funcional reactive programming*).
+Follow those links to classic TodoMVC implementations built with each (but renamed TodoFRP for *funcional reactive programming*).
 All frameworks are driven usefully by JS/CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.

 #### A quick note on the name
 Forget the movie.
 In the movie, the Matrix harnessed humans to suck energy from them.
 Not nice.
 In English, a matrix provides the conditions for new things to come to life.
 Nice!